octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.16 - 2023-08-16 =
+* Added more Houzez fields to dropdown in field mappings section of import settings (featured, show map, map address and more)
+* Ensure warning shows in CSV import settings if no title, excerpt or content set

 = 2.0.15 - 2023-08-14 =
 * Cater for mapping property type combined with property style in Street format (i.e. Detached House - Bungalow)